Because of its growing size, this file has been split into these separate files:

 ILLIQUID ASSET [Capitalist Fianance]

-An investment or other asset that cannot be easily or quickly sold.
+An investment or other asset that cannot be easily or quickly sold (and thus rapidly turned into money).

 IMMISERATION OF THE PROLETARIAT